chticer/fortunestreetanalyzer/README.md

 #### Debugging the program

-Download and install Visual Studio 2022 Community Edition from https://visualstudio.microsoft.com/downloads/
+Download and install the latest version of Visual Studio 2022 from https://visualstudio.microsoft.com/downloads/

 Debug the program with the following command.